 e.
 Helps site owners troubleshoot issues for mobile usability and other search issues

 This question will help you understand the candidate’s ability to think critically.
-This question will also help you analyze the candidate’s understanding of Search bots.
+This question will also help you analyze the candidate’s understanding of search bots.

 The candidate’s explanation should be built around something like this:

-“When a new website is setup, there are bots everywhere finding sites, and if GA is not setup properly, then you may see ‘fake traffic’.
+“When a new website is set up, there are bots everywhere finding sites, and if GA is not set up properly, then you may see ‘fake traffic’.
 These traffic are not from prospective users, they are from bots.”

 This question also forms a part of the basic questions that would assess a candidate’s understanding of digital marketing.